In Old Chicago: Cast

-Production
+Production and release

 During pre-production, MGM had announced that Jean Harlow, who was under contract to that studio, would be loaned to 20th Century Fox to star in the role Belle Fawcett.
 However, due to Harlow's untimely death, the part went to Alice Faye.
 Faye's popularity skyrocketed as a result of the picture, and she was reunited with Power and Ameche that same year for Alexander's Ragtime Band, which proved to be even more successful.

 Some sources claim that MGM offered to loan both Harlow and Clark Gable to Fox for In Old Chicago if they reciprocated by loaning Shirley Temple to MGM for their upcoming production of The Wizard of Oz.
 However, this is merely a rumor, as Harlow died in June 1937, several months before MGM had even purchased the rights to Oz.
 The railroad scenes were filmed on the Sierra Railroad in Tuolumne County, California.